Five Tips to Avoid Post-Workout Insomnia –

 A low-intensity workout like yoga lowers stress levels, calms your mind, and relieves the tension in the body.
 Certain yoga poses like Halasana and Uttanasana, according to the Yoga Journal, can help in combatting restlessness and insomnia especially when you practice during the night.

 Low-impact exercises can help you unwind, clear your mind, and relax before hitting the sack.

 Take a Bath to Cool Down

 Taking a warm bath or shower after working out and before going to sleep can make you feel comfortable to drift off.
-A research conducted by Raymann, Swaab, and Van Someren shows that temperature is important when it comes to sleep quality.
-A drop in the body temperature can help with sleeping.
+Research conducted by Raymann, Swaab, and Van Someren shows that temperature is important when it comes to sleep quality.
+A drop in body temperature can help with sleeping.

 However, exercise increases body temperature.
 The body’s temperature naturally dips before bed.
-A warm bath or shower after your workout can help your body temperature fall a few degrees that can trigger sleepiness.
+A warm bath or shower after your workout can help your body temperature fall a few degrees which can trigger sleepiness.

 Eat a Post Workout Snack

 Eating after working out is all about balance.
 Eating too much can make you feel full and bloated while eating a little can make your stomach rumble.
 Both can prevent you from falling asleep.